 We would generally have finished the first mojito (they were a dollar!) by the time the waiter returned to report on what the kitchen was able to rustle up for us for lunch – because, despite having menus listing various dishes, cafés and restaurants in Havana at the time didn’t actually have any food.

 When the waiter returned it would always be the same – we could have a bocadito con queso y jamonada, a bread roll with cheese and the Cuban equivalent of Spam.
-The bread would always be inexplicably stale, the cheese the only saving grace, and there was rarely real jamon (ham) – despite us tasting wonderful whole roasted pig at the end of our two-week stay.
+The bread would always be inexplicably stale, the cheese the only saving grace, and there was rarely real jamon (ham) – despite us tasting wonderful whole roasted pig in the countryside at the end of our two-week stay.

 This was because poor old Cuba was in its ‘Special Period’, experiencing an economic depression that was so severe that there were shortages of everything, from fuel and energy (there was no electricity in part of the city at night and the streets were pitch-black dark) to food.
 Fortunately, one thing Cuba wasn’t short of was rum.
 We essentially survived on mojitos.
 We didn’t complain.
 We had an incredible time.